codefordenver/rmfu-feed/README.md

 The following steps will help end your Vagrant session, spin down the virtual machine and free up resources on your development machine.

-1. `vagrant exit` to exit the virtual machine.
+1. Run `exit` to exit the virtual machine.
 2. `vagrant halt` to halt the machine, freeing up resources on your development machine.